morales-francisco/Dashboards/MavenToys/README.md

 Discovers

-- There is a marked seasonality in profits, which have fallen considerably in the months of February and August.
+- Profits have experienced a significant seasonal decline between the months of February and August.